jkrichma/NeurorobotExamples/README.md

 # Neurorobot Examples
 # Jeff Krichmar, March 19, 2021
+#    September 9 2022: Updated for Webots R2022a.
+There may be warnings on startup.
+But should still work fine.
 These examples illustrate concepts discussed in the book "Neurorobotics: Connecting the Brain, Body and Environment."
 Tiffany Hwu and Jeff Krichmar, Cambridge, MA, MIT Press.
 The examples use the Webots robot simulator (https://cyberbotics.com/).

 1) Braitenberg vehicles 2 and 3.